neema20/SimplyU/README.md

 **The Build Archives are now .7z files; they're Password Protected for Security Purposes.
 The Password is "d2fd34".
 Let me know if you don't like this change.
 This helps to prevent Anti-Virus Software from scanning the Archive, and removing it.
 Even though it contains nothing Malicious.**

+###Release 0.8.0:
+* Fixed some minor bugs
+* Now SimpliiU has a new Theme management, which is parsed using INI files.
+This includes that possibility of adding any custom theme, and background music.
+But, It's not finished.
+Although, this update includes a Satsuki theme from Kill la Kill.
+* Working on the RedNAND Setup and other Features.

 ###Release 0.7.0:
 * Fixed some Bugs
 * New theme and music from Kill la Kill; Kill la Kill Edition.
 (Optional; In Preferences)